NTULINUX/clfs-arm64/README.md

 Q: Is BARF associated with the NSA at all?

-A: BARF is in no way affiliated, licensed, or endorsed by the NSA, nor any government agency for that matter.
+A: No, BARF is in no way affiliated, licensed, or endorsed by the NSA, nor any government agency for that matter.

 Q: Is BARF secure?

 A: The stability and security of BARF is strictly dependant on the software that BARF compiles and puts into your root filesystem.
 Packages that are built by default can be removed from the script, or added by hand, and you, yourself, can be a developer too!
 WOW!

+Q: How does BARF compare to Buildroot?

+A: BARF's code base is much smaller, it's all in one language, one file, and one place.
+There is no ncurses interface, no Makefile, and none of the bells and whistles or a fancy front-end that you get with Buildroot.
+BARF's design is simplistic as you can get.
+You're better off knowing more about Linux internals when using BARF than Buildroot as it is not as user-friendly, but rather extremely developer-friendly.
+DIY is the main focus of this project, giving you absolutely full control of the build system and every aspect of it's design.

-BARF's current goals:
+### BARF's current goals:

 - Build a toolchain (Crosstool-NG)
 - Linux Kernel with tested configs (Raspberry Pi 3)
 - Root filesystem

-### Prerequisites:

-A complete working native toolchain:

-flex bison libtool binutils gcc g++ glibc make autoconf automake autogen type file bc elfutils sed gawk